 I enjoy cooking Italian, Mexican, and Asian dishes in particular.
 I learned to cook from my grandparents (my grandfather owned restaurants) and my parents.
 As a teen, I enjoyed trying recipes and helping with dinner and baking.

-Then I learned more from some nutrition, food science, and hotel, restaurant, and institutional management classes in college and worked a brief summer stint as a restaurant cook.
+I learned more from some nutrition, food science, and hotel, restaurant, and institutional management classes in college and worked a summer job as a restaurant cook.
 I attended Penn State University for a B.S. in Nutrition and Arcadia for an M.S. in Health Education.
 I’m a member of the Academy of Nutrition and Dietetics.
 After working as a clinical dietitian in health care and private practice, I now teach nutrition at the college level.

 Although my life is busy with family and work, I make the time to cook most days.
 I enjoy sharing my culinary creations with you all.
 I will show you that it is easy to create healthy plant-based meals.